-The Law Office of Joshua Moody is prepared to consult with you and explain your options.
+Moody Law is prepared to consult with you and explain your options.
 You can work directly with an experienced Victorville personal injury lawyer who will assess your case.
 Our team will support you from start to finish, working on a contingency basis.
 This means we do not get paid until and unless you win your lawsuit.

 Types of Personal Injury Claims

 When you or a loved one is hurt or experiences property damage because someone else acted negligently, you can file a personal injury claim.
 There is a wide range of situations where this can apply.
 For example, car accidents, domestic violence, and crimes can all be considered personal injury.

 Some other types of personal injury claims include:

 - Automotive accidents, including car, bus, truck, bicycle, and motorcycle collisions